ppy/osu-wiki/wiki/Glossary/en.md

 ### upppy

 upppy is a fast and easy-to-use uploading service coded by peppy.
-If you want to share a file with the osu!community, forget about depositing it on Rapidshare, Megaupload, ImageShack and the like, just put it on upppy and everyone's happy! :)
+If you want to share a file with the osu!community, forget about depositing it on Rapidshare, Megaupload, ImageShack, etc., just put it on upppy and everyone is happy! :)

 For more information about upppy, see [upppy!](https://up.ppy.sh) **(NSFW: there may be a few stray images that may contain R18 work)**.